robscr/WebDev/README.md

 6. Push these commits from your branch on your local copy of the repository up to the repository stored on GitHub
    Use: **git push**

+Be sure to commit regularly, to provide robust version control.
+Probably also a good idea to only change one document at a time between commits.